dannywillems/ocaml-bls12-381-signature/README.md

 # OCaml implementation of BLS signatures for BLS12-381

-Fllow the BLS signatures described in [this specification](https://tools.ietf.org/pdf/draft-irtf-cfrg-bls-signature-04.pdf).
+Follow the BLS signatures described in [this specification](https://tools.ietf.org/pdf/draft-irtf-cfrg-bls-signature-04.pdf).
 Both instantiations, i.e. the one minimizing the public key size and the one minimizing the signature size, are provided.